Warning: Unlicensed Contractors and Unpermitted Work

 - Valid form of identification or a recorded warranty deed to determine ownership

-- Completed Permit application (Building, Electrical, Mechanical, Plumbing, Roof) based on scope of work
+- Submit a completed Permit application (Building, Electrical, Mechanical, Plumbing, Roof) based on scope of work.
+Apply for permits on FastTrack.ocfl.net.

 Florida Statute Section 489.103(7) requires all property owners acting as their own contractor to complete the following disclosure statement and personally appear to sign for the building permit.
 This is an affidavit for contractor exemption for an owner/builder applying for a building permit.